You’re probably here because you want to learn how to make bean bags for cornhole. Well, you’re in the right place.

 Gather the Supplies

-- Use duck fabric or canvas (or something similar) for bean bags that will be used in tossing games.
+- Use duck fabric or canvas (or something similar) for bean bags that will be used in tossing games like Cornhole.

 - Use medium-weight fabrics like denim, corduroy or a thicker cotton for juggling or less rough activities.

-Note: For the bean bags featured in this post, I used gingham, a light-weight fabric, and lined it with muslin for the smaller bean bags.
-The Cornhole bean bags were made using Sunbrella fabric I had left over from an outdoor cushion project.
-Pinto beans were the filler for both sets of beanbags.
+Note: For the bean bags featured in the tutorial, I used gingham, a light-weight fabric, and lined it with muslin for the smaller bean bags.

 Prepare the Fabric